 The findings indicate a generally positive level of well-being among seniors, with most areas showing moderate to high satisfaction.
 Higher scores in mental and emotional health compared to physical health suggest strong psychological resilience despite age-related physical limitations.
 Strong social relationships and active interaction with family and community underline the importance of social support as a protective factor in ageing.
 Good mobility and the ability to manage daily activities reflect functional independence, contributing to a positive perception of overall quality of life.
 However, the moderate rating for health-care practices highlights gaps in preventive behaviours such as regular check-ups.
 Overall, while psychosocial and functional well-being appear strong, greater emphasis on health awareness and preventive care is needed to maintain long-term well-being.

-Correlation between wellbeing and educational perspectives among senior citizens:
+Correlation between Quality of Life and educational perspectives among senior citizens:

-Table 2: The association between wellbeing and educational factors
+Table 2: The association between Quality of Life and educational factors